 Children enjoy splashing in the pool and taking a relaxing boat ride just as much as their parents.
-However, it is important that every child has a proper fitting life jacket anytime they are near the water.
+However, it’s important that every child has a properly fitting life jacket anytime they are near the water.

-Once you think you have found the perfect match, have your child practice wearing the life jacket in shallow water with constant adult supervision.
-This will help your little one become more comfortable wearing the life jacket.
-Just like using a seatbelt, life jackets only work if you wear them.
+Once you think you have found the perfect match, have your child practice wearing the life jacket in shallow water with adult supervision.
+This will help your little one become more comfortable with it being on because just like using a seatbelt – life jackets only work if you wear them.

 Interested in learning more?